AliOsm/alifadel.me/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a software development engineer at Amazon.
-I am interested in machine learning research, specially, natural language processing (NLP) for Arabic language and source code related problems.
-In parallel, I am working on multiple small open-source projects to learn more about software engineering.
-Also, I am a Youtuber (A small one), I am teaching problem solving, basic machine learning and other topics on my channel, {{< staticref "https://www.youtube.com/yags" "newtab" >}}YAGs{{< /staticref >}}.
+I am a machine learning engineer at Amazon, working on the search domain.
+Beyond my professional role, I am passionate about researching natural language processing (NLP) for the Arabic language, such as diacritization, as well as investigating source code-related issues such as author identification and generation.
+Simultaneously, I am involved in numerous open-source initiatives, aimed at expanding my software engineering knowledge and offering valuable resources for Muslims and Arabic speakers.
+Additionally, I maintain a modest YouTube presence where I educate viewers on problem-solving, fundamental machine learning concepts, and other subjects through my channel, {{< staticref "https://www.youtube.com/yags" "newtab" >}}YAGs{{< /staticref >}}.